kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 Cron-job runtime properties like start and enddate can be conceptualized as metrics, allowing analysis over time and using labels to distinguish between cron-jobs.

 ### Error detection
-Error detection is cricital in WDQMS, because errors in the data-processing jobs mean that users do not see the latest data.
+Error detection is cricital in WDQMS, because errors in the data-processing mean that users do not see the latest data.
 While a log-file based system of error detection had already been implemented, it lacked a convenient approach to detecting jobs that failed without error message, for example when being terminated by the Kubernetes cluster or when jobs were not lauchend to begin with due to configuration issues.
 To debug problems the team also required more insight about how often cron-jobs failed over time and see this information in the context of other